The Myth, the Legend and the Truth

 Katherine continued alone until she was fatally wounded one night and died outside her home at Markyate Cell, near Wheathampstead.
 Her body was discovered by servants and carried across the county to be buried in St Mary’s Church, Ware.

-If this is so, then Katherine was not living at Markyate at the time when she was supposed to have been terrorising the countryside using the old Priory as a base.
+Markyate Cell itself was sold in 1657.
+If this is so, then Katherine was not living at Markyate in 1660 when she was supposed to have been terrorising the countryside using the old Priory as a base.